 I was lucky enough to go to Barcelona Pride this year – and it was one of the best weekends I’ve ever had.
 It’s a huge celebration, without being overwhelming, and so incredibly fun, colourful and friendly.
 The outdoor party in Pride Village was definitely the highlight of the weekend for me – it was a really welcoming event and it felt like the whole community was there.
 You can read my full guide to Barcelona Pride, which I’ll be updating with next years’ dates and events as the information is released.

 Every summer many barrios (or districts) of Barcelona have their own week-long festival.
 These are for the locals, so you won’t find many tourists there but with a little hunting around online, you can find some pretty awesome street parties.
 La Ka (mentioned above) threw parties at both El Raval festival and at the Gracias festival this year, and I’ve been the to Catalan Gay Liberation Front street parties at the Gracias Festival twice and really enjoyed them.

-Alternative gay-bar in El Raval that is pretty low-key but with a very fun crowd.
+A really fabby alternative queer bar in El Raval that’s pretty low-key but with a very fun crowd.
 Sunday nights are often their biggest party here but worth checking out any evening.

 This little spot in central Barcelona isn’t a gay bar but it is as camp as all hell.
 High heels glued to the roof, pictures of Sam Fox and Almodovar stars on the walls, leopard print everywhere, with bingo and karaoke a regular fixture.
 If you’re in town in early October, don’t miss their anniversary party that includes a race in high heels (just make sure your travel insurance covers it first).

 Fabulous places to eat in Barcelona